DevMountain/react-axios/README.md

 * `cd` into the project directory.
 * Run `npm i`.
 * Run `npm start`.
-  * The app in its current state should intentially not compile correctly.
+  * The app in its current state should intentionally not compile correctly.

 ## Step 1